-We welcome applications from students interested in all areas of information science.
+Drexel University's College of Computing & Informatics (CCI) welcomes applications from students interested in all areas of information science for the PhD in Information Science program.
 PhD students work closely with a faculty advisor to become an expert in their chosen area of study.
-As you prepare your application, it might be helpful to read about our current projects, students and faculty to learn about the projects and groups that you might become involved with as a student.
+As you prepare your application, it might be helpful to read about our current research projects, students and faculty to learn about the projects and groups that you might become involved with as a student.
 Faculty who advise Information Science PhD students include the following and many are looking for PhD students in the coming academic year:

 Youth Information Behaviors